Colorado judge backs county clerk over gay marriage licenses

 Debra Johnson, the Denver County clerk, took to Twitter soon after Hartman's ruling was published.

 "FINALLY!
-We can issue #marriage licenses to ALL loving couples here in #CO.
-Our Office will be issuing licenses till 4:30pm today #equality," she wrote.
+We can issue #marriage licenses to ALL loving couples here in #CO ... #equality," she wrote.

 As a lesbian couple became the first to receive a marriage permit in Denver, Mayor Michael Hancock gave Johnson his full support.